What are the cruciate ligaments?

 How is a cranial cruciate ligament rupture diagnosed?

 An acute cruciate injury often has a history of trauma, such as an automobile accident or a fall from a height.
 In some cats, cruciate injury is secondary to another knee problem, such as a luxating patella (a kneecap that slips out of place).
-The most reliable means of diagnosing that a cruciate injury is torn can often be demonstrated with the cat awake.
-If the lower part of the leg can be pulled forward, a 'positive drawer sign' is said to occur and is highly suggestive of a torn CCL.
+To assess if there is a torn cruciate, your veterinarian will test for abnormal movement, called a cranial or anterior drawer sign.
+This abnormal forward movement of the lower leg bone (tibia) in front of the thigh bone (femur) indicates laxity or instability in the knee joint caused by CCL damage.
 If the cat is in severe pain, has strong leg muscles, or is uncooperative, it may be necessary to use sedation to examine and palpate the joint thoroughly.

 Is other joint damage common?

-Occasionally the injury that causes the cruciate injury also results in the tearing of one or both of the menisci or cartilages between the bones in the knee joint.
-These menisci may be viewed as 'shock absorbers' for the joint.
+Occasionally, the cruciate injury also results in tearing of one or both of the menisci or cartilages between the bones in the knee joint.
+These menisci may be viewed as "shock absorbers" for the joint.
 At the time of surgery, these are examined and repaired as necessary.
-The collateral ligaments (the two fibrous bands running along the sides of the knee) or the patellar ligament (running along the front of the knee joint with the patella or 'kneecap’) may also be injured.
+The collateral ligaments (the two fibrous bands running along the sides of the knee) or the patellar ligament (running along the front of the knee joint with the patella or "kneecap") may also be injured.

 How is a cruciate ligament tear treated?